RVel37/validation-dataset/README.md

 ```

 #### WORK IN PROGRESS:
-Currently, our aim is to implement and test a workflow for running `addsnv.py` across four families of trios (each consisting of one male proband and one female proband, for both WGS and WES data.
+Currently, our aim is to implement and test a workflow for running `addsnv.py` across four families of trios (one male proband and one female proband, for both WGS and WES data).
 - The bash script implementation `process_bams.sh` was a first attempt that loops through samples, but may be too slow for large datasets.
-- The WDL workflow is a more scalable implementation, though not yet complete.
+- A WDL workflow (`/WDL`) is being tested as a more scalable implementation (in development).

 ---